niconicolibs/niconico.py/README.md

 niconico.py is a Python library for retrieving Niconico video content and information, and is compatible with the latest version of Niconico.
 It allows you to download videos, retrieve information, get comments, and more.

+## Requirement

+To use the video download function, you need to install [FFmpeg](https://www.ffmpeg.org/) and set the path.

 ## Installation

 You can install it using pip: